sethvm/kimiquotes/README.md

 <br />

 ## :zap: Endpoints
-Return all quotes
+GET all quotes
 ```
-GET /quotes
+/quotes
 ```
-Return all quotes from a specified year
+GET all quotes from a specified year
 ```
-GET /quotes/:year
+/quotes/:year
 ```
-Return the quote with a specified ID
+GET a quote using its ID
 ```
-GET /quote/:id
+/quote/:id
 ```
-Return a random quote
+GET a random quote
 ```
-GET /quote
+/quote
 ```
 <br />